ArthurZey/arthurzey.github.io/_pages/stubs/superpowers.md

 * immortality at the age of 28 (ie, no aging or age-related diseases)
 * freezing time

-What's the connection to my enjoyment of TV and movies that are in the science fiction, magic, and superhero generes?
+What's the connection to my enjoyment of TV and movies that are in the science fiction, magic, and superhero genres?
 And how about how I'm a sucker for time travel and parallel universes?